Over the Rainbow (band)

 Over the Rainbow were a rock band formed in 2008 by former members of Rainbow, along with Rainbow leader Ritchie Blackmore's son Jürgen (replacing his father on guitar).
-Members include Joe Lynn Turner (Rainbow 1980-1984), Bobby Rondinelli (Rainbow 1980-1983), Tony Carey (Rainbow 1975-1977) and Greg Smith (Rainbow 1994-1997).
+Members include Joe Lynn Turner (Rainbow 1980–1984), Bobby Rondinelli (Rainbow 1980–1983), Tony Carey (Rainbow 1975–1977) and Greg Smith (Rainbow 1994–1997).
 There was originally at least one member in the band from every part of Rainbow's career except for the years 1979 to 1980.
-In late 2009, Carey was replaced by Paul Morris (Rainbow 1994-1997).
-They performed songs from all eras of Rainbow's music.
-Over the Rainbow have not been active since 2011.
+In late 2009, Carey was replaced by Paul Morris (Rainbow 1994–1997).

 History

 In 2008, Carey, Rondinelli, Smith and Turner decided to work together in performing Rainbow music again but agreed that the only legitimate way that this could be accomplished was with a Blackmore on guitar.
 In 2009, four ex-members Joe Lynn Turner, Bobby Rondinelli, Tony Carey and Greg Smith teamed up with Jürgen Blackmore, Ritchie's son, to form Over the Rainbow.
 Due to ill-health Carey had to leave following the first tour and was replaced on keyboards by Paul Morris.